Home - The Best Japanese Chef Knives in 2023

 Conclusion

 In the first section, we gave a nod to our top three picks.
-The Shun VG Max is the best all-around 8” chef’s knife for beginners and pros.
+The Shun VG Max is the all-around 8” chef’s knife for beginners and pros.
 The Dalstrong chef’s knife is great for anyone who does a lot of slicing.
 Tojiro’s Santoku knife is a good affordable option for the masses who need a great chef’s knife for under $100.

-You’re really going to enjoy the way these knives work.
+You’re going to enjoy the way these knives work.
 Their sharpness, lightness, and ease of use put them many levels above ordinary chefs’ cutlery.

 Are you ready for the step up?
 Do it.
-Pick the one that you think is the best Japanese chef’s knife.
+Pick the one that you think is the Japanese chef’s knife.
 We’ve done all the research for you

 5/5 - (1 vote)